Search: Advanced search

 “The minimisation of the risk of injury, pain and suffering and the least practical disturbance to the animals.”

-Upon arrival at the abattoir (either the day before or on the day of slaughter), animals are provided with water, shade, shelter and feed as appropriate.
+Upon arrival at the abattoir (either the day before or on the day of slaughter), farm animals (cattle, sheep, goats and pigs) are provided with water, shade, shelter and feed as appropriate.
 Sick or injured animals are segregated and given appropriate treatment or humanely euthanased.

 Within 24 hours before slaughter, animals are checked by a meat safety inspector to ensure they are healthy and their meat therefore likely to be suitable for human consumption.